Petrophile antecedens

-Petrophile antecedens is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile antecedens is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a small, erect, open shrub with sharply-pointed, cylindrical leaves and spherical heads of hairy, pale cream-coloured flowers.

 Description

 Petrophile antecedens is an erect, open shrub that typically grows to a height of 0.3–0.5 m and has hairy branchlets.
 The leaves are cylindrical, 20–40 mm long and 1-2 mm wide with a sharply-pointed tip 1–2 mm long.
 The flowers are arranged in sessile, spherical heads 20–30 mm in diameter, with many narrow egg-shaped, densely hairy involucral bracts at the base.
 The flowers are 10–15 mm long, pale cream-coloured and densely hairy.
 Flowering occurs from May to early June and the fruit is a nut, fused with others in a broadly oval or spherical head 12–15 mm long and 10–13 mm wide.